dslab2019/dslab2019.github.io/final_project/README.md

 For this project we will use the data published by the Open Data Platform Swiss Public Transport (<https://opentransportdata.swiss>).

 You can find the dataset in the following two places.
-- On HDFS at the path `/datasets/project/` - you must log on `iccluster042.iccluster.epfl.ch` with your gaspar account.
+- On HDFS at the path `/datasets/sbb/` - you must log on `iccluster042.iccluster.epfl.ch` with your gaspar account.
+You will find there the data from 13.09.2017 to 31.01.2019.
-- Or you can download it using the following links.
+- Or you can download a subset of it using the following links.
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-09.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-10.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-11.tar.lzma>